Realistic, customer-specific simulations

 Nimblr Instant Learning

-Each simulated attack is linked to a customised reminder for those users who are tricked into clicking the link, or opening the attachment, in a simulated attack.
+Each simulated attack is linked to a customized reminder for those users who are tricked into clicking the link, or opening the attachment, in a simulated attack.
 The reminder is called Nimblr Instant Learning and displays the message that tricked the user, along with interactive tips on what to do differently next time.
 Along with the specific tips, the user is also offered to start an optional basic training module tied to the current simulation.

-Monitoring current phishing trends
+Monitoring current phishing and smishing trends

-The simulated attacks are generated and sent automatically to all active users in the Nimblr Security Awareness Programme.
-Typically, two simulations are sent per user per month, but the frequency can be adjusted as desired.
-Nimblr monitors current phishing trends and ongoing attacks to quickly create new simulations and train users before they are exposed to the real attacks.
+Nimblr monitors current phishing and smishing trends and ongoing attacks to quickly create new simulations and train users before they are exposed to the real attacks.

 Examples of simulated attacks